Our lives are stories. Our lives are stories that intersect other lives and stories.

 It is when we forget how the Creator has led us and our ancestors in past days that we lose site of our stories, our purpose, and where the Creator wants us to travel today and in the future.

-I am Anishinaabe.
-I am Métis.
-My Naskapi (maternal) and (paternal) Cree ancestors regularly looked on skies like this from the southern James Bay areas near Moose Factory.
-Some of my European ancestors first touched this land in the Moose Factory area.
-Called Turtle Island by the First Peoples, and Rupert's Land by the newcomers.
+I am Cree.
+I am also Métis.
+My Cree (maternal) and Métis (paternal) Oji-Cree ancestors regularly looked on skies like this from the southern James Bay areas near Moose Factory, and Central Manitoba, Northwestern Ontario, respectively, for thousands of years pre-contact.
+Some of my Orkney ancestors first touched this land in the Moose and York Factory areas.
+Called Turtle Island by many First Peoples, and Rupert's Land by the newcomers.
 It is clear why they so quickly fell in love with the land and the people.
 They learned to live within the diversity of different nations and cultures sharing a land with enough for all.

 One hundred years later I stand with one foot planted firmly with my ancestors who have walked this land for thousands of years; while the other is situated with my European settler ancestors and the pain and destruction that they have been a part of here in Canada.

-One part of my story involves ancestors surviving residential schools and the 1885 Rebellion and then hiding, themselves and their families, from further pain and persecution.
-Becoming invisible Indians in their own country to protect me.
+One part of my story involves ancestors surviving residential and day schools, and some not, and the 1870 and 1885 Resistances, the Reign of Terror after 1870, and then hiding, themselves and their families, from further pain and persecution.
+Becoming "invisible Indians" in their own country to protect me.
 And on the other side of my ancestors, good people as well, most completely unaware of what has been taking place, living with their white privilege.
-A white privilege I also have.

 As I said, a foot planted in both worlds.
 For some, an uncomfortable place to be.
 Yet, doesn't the Creator form and bring people to the places he needs them?

-I am Indigenous.
+I am Cree.
 I am Métis.
-I have a special place between two worlds.
+I have a special place between the two worlds.
 A place of responsibility to both.
-A place of opportunity to both.
+A place of opportunity for both.
 Serving and learning from the Creator has taken up the focus of most of my adult life.
-I am a student of life, a teacher, a multi-faith/multicultural chaplain, and a Registered Psychotherapist, and most importantly, a child of the Creator.
+I am a student of life, a teacher, a multi-faith/multicultural spiritual care practitioner, a Registered Psychotherapist, and most importantly, a child of the Creator.
 This is me.
-As a Métis and a believer my responsibility is to serve my Creator and all my relations.
-I look forward to doing so in this position, through this website, and when we meet face to face.
+As a Cree, as a Métis, and a believer my responsibility is to serve my Creator and all my relations.
+What's your story?
+What is our story in this land?
+I hope we can dialogue ( a seemingly lost art these days) through this website, and when we meet face to face.

 Director, Indigenous Ministries

-To explore opportunities of hope and wholeness with the Indigenous Peoples of Canada, while honouring the Truth and Reconciliation Committee's Calls to Action, and the culture and spirituality of the Indigenous Peoples of Canada.
+To explore opportunities and partnerships of hope and wholeness with the Indigenous Peoples in Canada, while honouring the Truth and Reconciliation Committee's Calls to Action, and the rights, the culture, and spirituality of the Indigenous Peoples in Canada.

-To broker culturally respectful health and diversity-focused relationships with the Indigenous Peoples of Canada.
+To broker culturally respectful health and diversity-focused relationships with the Indigenous Peoples in Canada.

 Hope and Wholeness

-To seek hope, harmony, health, and wholeness with the Indigenous Peoples of Canada.
+To seek hope, harmony, health, and wholeness with the Indigenous Peoples in Canada.